adbrucker/su4sml/README.md

-# su4sml: A SML repository for managing (Secure)UML/OCL models
+# su4sml: A SML repository for managing SecureUML/OCL and UML/OCL models

 The model repository *su4sml* is a SML component that stores UML models.
 It follows the UML/OCL metamodel in representing the model